leonardor/audio-image-encoder/KNOWLEDGE.md

 This is a digital storage format.
 It is not CD-DA and the generated image cannot be played by a normal CD player.

+## License

+The project is licensed under the MIT License.
+The full license text is in `LICENSE`.

+## Runtime Requirements

+- PHP 8.4 or newer;
+- GD with WebP support, including lossless WebP support;
+- FFmpeg installed at `/usr/bin/ffmpeg`;
+- Composer dependencies installed from `composer.json`.

 ## Current Implementation

-The active implementation is in `CdEncoder/CdEncoder.php`.
+The active implementation is in `CdEncoder/Application/Services/CdEncoder.php`.

-The web application is in `CdEncoder/Application.php` and uses the following WebP flow:
+The web application controller is in `CdEncoder/UI/Http/Controller/Index.php` and uses the following WebP flow:

 1. The user uploads an audio file.
 2. `Transcoder` transcodes it to MP3 at `64 kbps` with `/usr/bin/ffmpeg`.
 3. FFmpeg copies metadata and writes ID3v2.3 and ID3v1 tags.
-4. `CdEncoder::encode()` reads the temporary MP3 and creates a lossless WebP.
+4. `CdEncoder` reads the temporary MP3 and creates a lossless WebP.
 5. The temporary transcoded MP3 is deleted.
 6. During decoding, `CdEncoder` extracts the payload, verifies SHA-256, writes the recovered MP3, and exposes metadata through `getMetadata()`.

-The CLI in `public/cli.php` uses `CdEncoder` directly.
+The CLI in `public/cli.php` uses Symfony Console and the `CliCommand` class.
 It does not perform the web application's 64 kbps transcoding step.

 The web application currently generates and decodes WebP files only.

+The standalone HTTP entrypoints use Symfony HttpFoundation responses.
+Images and recovered audio are streamed with `BinaryFileResponse`, including standard file metadata and range support.

 ## WebP Metadata Access